Breastfeeding: is my baby getting enough milk?

-When you first start breastfeeding, you may be concerned your baby is not getting enough milk.
-You can't always tell how much a breastfed baby is drinking.
+When you first start breastfeeding, you may wonder if your baby is getting enough milk.

 "Your baby will generally let you know, but wet and dirty nappies are a good indication, as well as hearing your baby swallow," says Zoe Ralph, an infant feeding worker in Manchester and Fellow of the Institute of Health Visiting.

 See Unicef's checklist How can I tell if breastfeeding is going well?
-(PDF, 72kb) for more guidance.
+(PDF, 77kb) for more guidance.

 Signs your baby is well attached

 - Your baby has a wide mouth and a large mouthful of breast.